hisashim/elements-of-style-1918-ja/README.md

-William Strunk, The Elements of Style (1918) (Japanese Translation)
+The Elements of Style (Japanese Translation)
 ========

 Build instruction